Statements on research data management in funding proposals

 Further recommendations and principles of the Volkswagen Foundation on Open Access, Open Data and Open Source are set out in the Open Science Policy.
 These should also be taken into account.

-TippVia the funding initiative "Data Reuse - Additional Funds for the Preparation of Research Data" Volkswagen Foundation grants additional funds for the preparation and publication of data sets.
+TippYou can apply for additional funding for the preparation and publication of outstanding data generated within the scope of a funded project via the programme “Data Reuse - Additional Funds for the Preparation of Research Data”.
 Applicants have to describe the planned cooperation with a suitable disciplinary repository in which the data will be published.

 -